In this lecture we provide a rigorous definition of conditional probability, based on sigma-algebras.

 all subsets are events;

 if then either or ;

-A fundamental property of is that its expected value equals the unconditional probability :
+A property of is that its expected value equals the unconditional probability :

 This is proved as follows:

-Example In the previous example, had the following probability mass function:and it is easy to verify the above property:
+Example In the previous example, the probability mass function of was It is easy to verify that

 Proposition (Fundamental property) Let be a finite partition of events of such that for every .
 Let be any event obtained as a union of events .
 Let be the indicator function of .
 Let be defined as above.
 Then,

 Proposition Let be an arbitrary partition of events of .
 Let be an event.
-Then there exists at least one random variable that satisfies the property:for all events obtainable as unions of events .
-Furthermore, if and are two random variables and both satisfy the above property, that is,for all , then and are almost surely equal, that is, there exists a zero-probability event such that
+Then, there exists at least one random variable that satisfies the propertyfor all the events obtained as unions of events .
+Furthermore, if and are two random variables such thatfor all , then and are almost surely equal.

 Definition (Probability conditional on a partition) Let be a partition of events of .
 Let be an event.
-We say that a random variable is a probability of conditional on the partition iffor all events obtainable as unions of events .
+The probability of conditional on the partition is a random variable that satisfiesfor all events obtainable as unions of events .

 As we have seen above, such a random variable is guaranteed to exist and is unique up to almost sure equality.